bigtobster/GenImage/README.md

 ### Help

-The below is a straight lift from the executable's help screen
+The below is a straight lift from the application help screen

 `usage: GenImage`
 `